 Where there appears to be a case to answer, the case may also be referred to an Interim Orders Tribunal, so that matters of public protection and public confidence can be considered.
 While not all doctors are suspended, there is always a risk of an interim suspension.
 Some doctors are given conditions of practice orders, which may require them to not care for certain vulnerable categories of patient, or not to perform any clinical examinations without a chaperone being present.
 Not all doctors who face allegations of sexually inappropriate conduct will have an interim order imposed, during the period of investigation or pre-FTP hearing.
 Each case will be assessed by the GMC cases examiners, to assess risk.

 Good Medical Practice requires doctors to at all times respect the dignity of patients, patients’ relatives, professional colleagues, and members of the general public.
 Not all doctors manage to live by those standards, however.
 So what goes wrong?
 Why do doctors transgress?

 Not all allegations are found proved.
 In one case, the GMC/MPTS panel found that a doctor’s rather clumsy and rushed approach toward a patient during an outpatients consultation had caused a patient to believe that he had been sexually interfered with, when he had not.
-It was held that the consultation had lacked the necessary usual explanation of why a genital examination was necessary, so causing confusion on the part of the patient as to the purpose of the examination, that appeared to the patient to be unrelated to the reason he had attended for a consultation with the doctor.
+It was held that the doctor’s consultation had lacked the necessary, usual explanation of why a genital examination was necessary, so causing confusion on the part of the patient as to the purpose of the examination, such that it appeared to the patient to be unrelated to the reason he had attended for a consultation.
 The patient was extremely traumatised by the incident and the lack of explanation.
-The panel found that the doctor, of previous good character, had acted with good intentions and had not been sexually motivated during the consultation.
+The panel found that the doctor, a man of previous good character, had acted with good intentions and had not been sexually motivated during the consultation.
 For further reading, see our Chaperones and Doctors article.